apache/nuttx-apps/wireless/ieee802154/i8sak/README.txt

 On that device, run:
 ```
-i8 /dev/ieee0 startpan
+i8 /dev/ieee0 startpan cd:ab
 ```
+This will tell the MAC layer that it should now act as a PAN coordinator using PAN ID CD:AB.
 For now, this function assumes that we are operating a non-beacon enabled PAN, since, as of this writing, beacon-enabled networks are unfinished.
-Unless you have previously overriden address settings, the startpan command will also configure the devices address to be that of CONFIG_I8SAK_PANCOORD_XXX.
-It will then set the endpoint to be the CONFIG_I8SAK_DEV_XXX address.

 Next, on the same device, run:
 ```